-Our review included gaining an understanding of the mechanism relied on by DPTI to ensure all defects have been appropriately rectified.
+Our review for the previous designated period included gaining an understanding of the mechanism relied upon by DPTI to ensure all defects have been appropriately rectified.

-We were advised that various consultants (architectural, structural, civil, etc) contracted by the principal construction contractor prepared individual defect schedules at the time of practical completion.
+We were advised that various consultants (architectural, structural, civil etc) contracted by the principal construction contractor prepared individual defect schedules at the time of practical completion.
 These schedules were compiled by the principal construction contractor into a consolidated defects schedule.
-We were advised that when the principal construction contractor considered the defects had been rectified they were required to have this confirmed by the consultant.
-The process was managed and documented using a computer system operated by the principal construction contractor.
+When the principal construction contractor considered the defects had been rectified they were required to obtain confirmation from the consultant that the defect had been rectified.
+The process was managed and documented using the principal contractor consultant's Project Centre system.

 For defects raised by AOSMA, we were advised that a separate list was maintained by the principal construction contractor.
-Further, we were advised that AOSMA, the Project Manager and the principal construction contractor met fortnightly to review the status of outstanding defects.
-In the meetings, AOSMA advised when it agreed that particular defects could be closed.
+Further, we were advised that AOSMA, the project manager and the principal construction contractor met fortnightly to review the status of outstanding defects.
+In the meetings, AOSMA advised when they agreed particular defects could be closed.

-Our review found that DPTI did not elect to engage independent consultants to certify identified defects were appropriately rectified.
-Further, the Project Manager had not provided DPTI with certifications that defects had been appropriately rectified.
+Our review noted that DPTI did not elect to engage independent consultants to certify identified defects were appropriately rectified.
+Further, the project manager had not provided DPTI with certifications that defects had been appropriately rectified.

-Given that the State is the owner of the Adelaide Oval redevelopment, we recommended that DPTI establish a mechanism, including obtaining and collating appropriate evidence, to independently substantiate that all identified defects have been appropriately resolved.
+Given that the State is the owner of the Adelaide Oval redevelopment we recommended that DPTI establish a mechanism, including obtaining and collating appropriate evidence, to independently substantiate that all identified defects have been appropriately rectified.

-DPTI in response, advised that it engaged the Project Manager to undertake this role.
-While we acknowledge that the Project Manager will issue a final certificate, this should be supported with documentation that provides a clear trail of defects identified and resolved including details of:
+DPTI in response, advised that it engaged the project manager to undertake this role.

+In the previous Report, we noted that while we acknowledge that the project manager will issue a final certificate, this should be supported with documentation that provides a clear trail of defects identified and resolved including details of: